solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 An LLM sees prompts as a sequence of tokens where different models (or versions of a model) can tokenize the same prompt in different ways.
 Since LLMs are trained on tokens (and not on raw text), the way prompts get tokenized has a direct impact on the quality of the generated response.

 To get an intuition for how tokenization works, try tools like the [OpenAI Tokenizer](https://platform.openai.com/tokenizer?WT.mc_id=academic-105485-koreyst).
-This tools allows you to copy in your prompt and see how that gets converted into tokens.
+This tool allows a prompt to be analyzed to see how it gets converted into tokens.
 It is worth paying attention to how whitespace characters and punctuation marks are handled.
 Each model and version of a model will generate different results.

 Once a prompt is tokenized, the primary function of the Foundation model is to predict the token in that sequence.
 Since LLMs are trained on massive text datasets, they have a good sense of the statistical relationships between tokens and can make that prediction with some confidence.
 Note that they do not understand the meaning of the words in the prompt or token; they just see a pattern they can "complete" with their next prediction.
 They can continue predicting the sequence till terminated by user intervention or some pre-established condition.

 Want to see how prompt-based completion works?
 Enter a prompt into the [Azure OpenAI Studio Chat Playground](https://oai.azure.com/playground?WT.mc_id=academic-105485-koreyst) with the default settings.
-The system is configured to treat prompts as requests for information - so you should see a completion that satisfies this context.
+The system is configured to treat prompts as requests for information and any requests will generate a completion that satisfies this context.

 But what if the user wanted to see something specific that met some criteria or task objective?
 This is where instruction-tuned LLMs come into the picture.